When a completion of the universal enveloping algebra is a Banach PI-algebra?

 (B)~The Braun-Kemer-Razmyslov theorem asserts that the Jacobson radical of a finitely generated PI-algebra over a commutative Jacobson ring (in particular, over a field) is nilpotent \cite[p.\,149, Theorem 4.0.1]{KKR16}.
 This completes the proof. \end{proof}

 A theorem of Wedderburn asserts that a finite-dimensional associative algebra over a field (of arbitrary characteristic) with linear basis consisting of nilpotent elements is nilpotent; see, e.g., \cite[p.\,56, Theorem 2.3.1]{Her}.
-We need a more general result: If $\mathfrak{h}$ is a Lie subalgebra of an associative algebra over a field of characteristic~$0$ and $\mathfrak{h}$ is generated by finitely many associatively nilpotent elements, then the non-unital associative subalgebra generated by the solvable radical of $\mathfrak{h}$ is nilpotent \cite[Theorem 8]{HAW}.
+We need a more general result in characteristic~$0$: If $\mathfrak{h}$ is a Lie subalgebra of an associative algebra and $\mathfrak{h}$ is generated by finitely many associatively nilpotent elements, then the non-unital associative subalgebra generated by the solvable radical of $\mathfrak{h}$ is nilpotent \cite[Theorem 8]{HAW}.
 In particular, we have the following lemma.

 \begin{lm} Let $A_0$ be a non-unital associative algebra over a field of characteristic~$0$.
 Suppose that $A_0$ is generated by a nilpotent Lie subalgebra~$\mathfrak{h}$.
 If every element of $\mathfrak{h}$ is nilpotent, then so is~$A_0$. \end{lm}